Computation of Singular Godeaux Surfaces and a New Explicit Fake Quadric (With an Appendix by Christian Gleissner and

 whose coefficients are independent of the ordering of the two roots.
 As above, we lift these coefficients from the finite fields via the Chinese remainder theorem and \texttt{RationalReconstruction} in Magma.

 This process produces a sequence of integer numbers and a sequence of rational numbers.
-By choosing the integer ones we show the existence of $\mathbb{Z}/2$-Godeaux surfaces with singular set $2\mathsf A_1+2\mathsf A_3$ inside the previously constructed family of six-nodal surfaces (the rational ones give a non-isomorphic Godeaux surface with the same type of singular set, but we don't study it here).
+By choosing the integer ones we show the existence of a $\mathbb{Z}/2$-Godeaux surface with singular set $2\mathsf A_1+2\mathsf A_3$ inside the previously constructed family of six-nodal surfaces (the rational ones give a non-isomorphic Godeaux surface with the same type of singular set, but we don't study it here).